 Each of the Company's stations is affiliated with a major network pursuant to an affiliation agreement.
 Each affiliation agreement provides the affiliated station with the right to broadcast all programs transmitted by the network with which the station is affiliated.
 In return, the network has the right to sell a substantial majority of the advertising time during such broadcasts.
-In exchange for every hour that a station elects to broadcast network programming, the network pays the station a specific network compensation fee which varies with the time of day.
+In exchange for every hour that a station elects to broadcast network programming, the network pays the station a specific network compensation fee, which varies with the time of day.
 Typically, prime-time programming generates the highest hourly network compensation payments.
 Such payments are subject to increase or decrease by the network during the term of an affiliation agreement with provisions for advance notices and right of termination by the station in the event of a reduction in such payments.
-The NBC affiliation agreement for WJHG expires January 1, 2002 and is renewable automatically every five years thereafter unless either party notifies the other of its intention to the terminate the agreement.
+The NBC affiliation agreement for WJHG expires on January 1, 2002 and NBC has provided notice to the Company of its intent to renegotiate the agreement.
 The NBC affiliation agreements with WITN and WEAU expire on June 30, 2006 and December 31, 2005, respectively and the WEAU agreement renews automatically every five years unless either party notifies the other of its intention to terminate the agreement.
-The CBS affiliation agreements expire as follows: (i) KWTX, KBTX and KXII on December 31, 2000, (ii) WVLT, WKYT, WYMT and WCTV, on December 31, 2004, (iii) WRDW on March 31, 2005 and (iv) KOLN and KGIN on December 31, 2005.
+The CBS affiliation agreements expire as follows: (i) WVLT, WKYT, WYMT and WCTV, on December 31, 2004, (ii) WRDW on March 31, 2005 and (iii) KWTX, KBTX, KOLN, KGIN and KXII on December 31, 2005.
+The CBS affiliation agreements for KWTX, KBTX and KXII were renegotiated during the fourth quarter of 2000 and the agreements were extended through December 31, 2005.
+For the year ended December 31, 2000, combined network compensation for KWTX, KBTX and KXII was \$2.9 million.
+As a result of these negotiations, network compensation for KWTX, KBTX and KXII will be phased out over the next few years.
+Although network affiliation agreements have historically been renewed by the Company and the respective networks, the Company can not guarantee that any agreements will be renewed in the future under their current terms.